-1. Discovering 2.
-Identify areas for growth.
-3. What are my 4.
-How will I achieve my myself.
-Being, Knowing, Doing, Learning Objectives? goals?
-Course, Seminar Workshop, Other Who am I?
-Leading Resources Where am I going?
-Resources Who am I?
-Since "being" or spiritual growth For each selected growth area HOW will I accomplish this • Reflect on past is at the core of your identity and state a learning goal: what learning or growth goal?
-What learning and Personal Purpose, you will CHANGE I want to see in learning or growth experience education identify specific spiritual myself in knowledge, skills, (how) will enable me to achieve experiences disciplines for your Growth Plan. behavior, values, or attitudes this goal (what)?
-Discover my spiritual gifts; my passion Understand self through DISC Understand my emotions and how they affect my relationships Where am I going?
+1. Discovering myself.

+Who am I?
+Where am I going?

+Who am I?

+- Reflect on past learning and education experiences - Discover my spiritual gifts; my passion - Understand self through DISC - Understand my emotions and how they affect my relationships

+Where am I going?
 What is God's call?

+- Personal Purpose Statement

+- Life verse

+- Feedback from spouse, family members, mentor, pastor, friends.

+2. Identify areas for growth.

+Being, Knowing, Doing, Leading

+Since "being" or spiritual growth is at the core of your identity and Personal Purpose, you will identify specific spiritual disciplines for your Growth Plan.

-Personal Purpose Statement Life verse Feedback from spouse, family members, mentor, pastor, friends.
-For the remaining three areas, identify one growth or learning goal for each of the four growth areas (or for two of the three growth areas): Knowing: How will I strengthen my understanding of the Bible?
-Doing: What ministry skill would I most like to sharpen during the coming year?
-Leading: What leadership skill do I sense God wanting to strengthen in me?
+For the remaining three areas, identify one growth or learning goal for each of the four growth areas (or for two of the three growth areas):

+- Knowing: How will I strengthen my understanding of the Bible? - Doing: What ministry skill would I most like to sharpen during the coming year? - Leading: What leadership skill do I sense God wanting to strengthen in me?

+3. What are my

+Learning Objectives?

+For each selected growth area state a learning goal: what CHANGE I want to see in myself in knowledge, skills, behavior, values, or attitudes an OUTCOME (what)

 The goal is my destination.
+It is

-It is an OUTCOME (what) not a PROCESS (how) It focuses on what I expect to know and be able to do after the learning experience.
-A smart goal is: S imple and specific M easurable and motivating A chievable R elevant T rackable and time bound First identify the means, the approach.
+not a PROCESS (how)

+It focuses on what I expect to know and be able to do after the learning experience.

+A smart goal is:

+- S imple and specific

+- M easurable and motivating

+- A chievable

+- R elevant

+- T rackable and time bound

+4. How will I achieve my goals?
+Course, Seminar, Workshop, Other Resources

+HOW will I accomplish this learning or growth goal?
+What learning or growth experience (how) will enable me to achieve this goal (what)?

+First identify the means, the approach.
 This will often be a course, seminar, workshop, or other guided learning experience.

+What other resources do I need (if any)?

+- o people

+- o books/tapes/videos

+- o financial

-What other resources do I need (if any)? • people • books/tapes/videos • financial Is this the best learning approach for me?
+Is this the best learning approach for me?

 Can I fit it in my schedule?

 Can I afford it?

 Can I handle the work?

 Will it meet my learning objectives?